-Alex Howard is a Communications Fellow in RespectAbility’s National Leadership Program for Winter 2020.
+Alex Howard is an Entertainment Media Fellow in RespectAbility’s National Leadership Program for Winter 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Growing up in Los Angeles, Howard visited various famous filming locations like the LA River in Northridge, where Arnold Schwarzenegger rode his motorcycle in Terminator 2: Judgement Day.
 That trip was a defining moment in his childhood, sparking his fascination with movies and the mind-bending stories they can tell.
 Howard earned a Bachelor’s degree in Cinema and Television from California State University, Northridge in 2015.
 He has had several internships, including KTTV, Atmosphere Entertainment and Phoenix Pictures where he worked for producer Mike Medavoy.
 While interning, Howard fell in love with the development process.
 He believes the core of every good piece of entertainment is a solid, compelling and interesting story.
 Most recently, Howard was a temp for Warner Brothers on long-term assignment at DC Comics and a part-time film critic intern for mxdwn.com.
 This past summer, he was invited to participate in RespectAbility’s Summer 2020 Lab for Entertainment Professionals.